-IBET Momentum Fellows winners will also be guaranteed an interview to join the Massey College Junior Fellowship.
-If approved by the Selection Committee, the winners can choose to be resident or non-resident Massey College Junior Fellows.
+IBET Momentum Fellowship recipients will also be guaranteed an interview to join the Massey College Junior Fellowship.
+If approved by the Selection Committee, the recipients can choose to be resident or non-resident Massey College Junior Fellows.
 No additional application necessary.

 Students will be responsible for any associated fees as Massey College Junior Fellow.

-IBET Momentum Fellows winners will also have a guaranteed spot for residence at Grad House.
+IBET Momentum Fellowship recipients will also have a guaranteed spot for residence at Grad House.
 Please note – students are still responsible for their residence fees.